The course in short

 What do you need

-You should preferably be able to swim or be confident to float around in the water wearing a buoyancy aid while you remember the lesson in getting the boat back up and you into the boat.
-We have had non-swimmers learn in the past without problems.
+You should be able to swim or be confident to float around in the water wearing a buoyancy aid while you remember the lesson in getting the boat back up and you into the boat.

-The club has some spare buoyancy aids you may borrow, but your own that is suitable for your shape and weight is obviously going to be more comfortable.
+The club rpovides a buoyancy aid, but your own that is suitable for your shape and weight is obviously going to be more comfortable.

 Swimming clothes, and/or shorts and tee shirts.
 Several dry shirts.
 You are going to get wet!
 Shirts with collars save your neck from sunburn, synthetic absorbs less water than cotton, close-fitting doesn't attract bits of boat equipment up the sleeves etc.(I speak from experience).
 Shorts save your modesty and from "Laser bum" (as above)

-I personally find some footwear more comfortable than bear feet, others think differently.
+I personally find some footwear more comfortable than bare feet, others think differently.
 Shoes that you slip on will slip off in the water.
 Best are cheap lace up "daps", or lightweight trainers.
 Teevers (Rafters) sandals are OK, except the fittings seem to attract ropes.

-If you want to wear a baseball cap (good idea), bring a price of string to tie it onto your buoyancy aid.
+If you want to wear a baseball cap or hat (good idea), bring a price of string to tie it onto your buoyancy aid.

 If you need to wear glasses to see, and cannot get on with contact lenses, make sure your glasses are securely fixed onto your head with cord, they don't float, believe me.
 Ditto sunglasses, but usually better off without extra things to worry about.

-The cost of the course is established every season, but hovers around US$250.
+The cost of the course is established every season, but hovers around US$225.
 This includes a personal fully rigged and equipped training boat for 4 days, theory and practical tuition for 3 evenings and 4 days on the water, all printed handouts/other materials, and an awful lot of fun.
 You will be charged a modest fee for lunches and drinks, but you can also bring your own.